• Skip to primary navigation

 Notes

+Storage: The hand pies are best served the day they are baked.
 Store any leftovers in an airtight container the fridge for up to 3 days or in the freezer for up to 2 months.
 Heat up any leftovers in the oven to make them taste as if they were just baked.

-You can also make them way in advance and keep them in the freezer.
-Assemble the pies like the recipe describes, but stop right before putting them in the oven.
+Make ahead: Make the pie crust the day before and keep it wrapped tightly in the fridge overnight.
+Assemble the pies and bake.
+You can also assemble them in advance and keep them in the freezer.
 Freeze the pies in a single layer on parchment paper before transferring them to an airtight, freezer safe container or bag.
 Freeze for up to 2 months.
 Bake the pies from frozen, adding 5-10 minutes to the bake time.

 Tried this recipe?Let us know how it was!